 Credit card companies have a range of security measures to protect your account from fraud when you shop online.

-Many credit card companies provide 24-hour fraud-monitoring services that monitor activity on your account and contact you if they see something suspicious.
+Many credit card companies provide 24-hour fraud-monitoring services that’ll contact you if there’s suspicious account activity.

 If a fraud-monitoring service can’t verify a transaction that’s been made on your account, it will be able to temporarily block your account and investigate further to ensure your credit card is protected against unauthorized transactions.